 Admissions procedures are the same for distance-learning and on-campus students.
-Distance-learning students may pursue the M.A.C.M. degree or the M.T.S. degree.
+Distance learning students may pursue the following degrees:

+- Masters of Arts in Christian Ministries (M.A.C.M.)

+- Masters of Theological Studies (M.T.S.)

+- Masters of Divinity (M.Div.)